Is Rhodium Magnetic? And Can Rhodium Be Magnetized Under Certain Circumstances or Not?

 Is Rhodium Magnetic?
 And Can Rhodium Be Magnetized Under Certain Circumstances or Not?
 (Conclusion)

-Rhodium is paramagnetic, meaning it’s only weakly attracted to a magnetic field and doesn’t retain any magnetism after being exposed to a magnet.
+Rhodium isn’t magnetic.
+It’s paramagnetic, meaning it’s only weakly attracted to a magnetic field and doesn’t retain any magnetism after being exposed to a magnet.

 Rhodium alloyed with some other metal can become magnetic or ferromagnetic depending on the metal its alloyed with.